 Columbus is a very small city located in the state of Minnesota.
 With a population of 4,266 people and just one neighborhood, Columbus is the 182nd largest community in Minnesota.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.73% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 15.37% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Columbus has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Columbus has few renters and college students.
 But the biggest reason it is quieter in Columbus than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Columbus may be for you.

-As is often the case in a small city, Columbus doesn't have a public transportation system that people use for their commute.
+Columbus is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Columbus in 2022 was $45,435, which is wealthy relative to Minnesota and the nation.
-This equates to an annual income of $181,740 for a family of four.
+The per capita income in Columbus in 2022 was $47,354, which is wealthy relative to Minnesota and the nation.
+This equates to an annual income of $189,416 for a family of four.

 The people who call Columbus home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Columbus residents report their race to be White, followed by Asian.
-Important ancestries of people in Columbus include German, Norwegian, Swedish, Irish, and English.
+Important ancestries of people in Columbus include German, Norwegian, Irish, Swedish, and English.

 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Did you know that the neighborhood has more Swedish and Norwegian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 8.5% of this neighborhood's residents have Swedish ancestry and 12.4% have Norwegian ancestry.
+In fact, 8.0% of this neighborhood's residents have Swedish ancestry and 10.6% have Norwegian ancestry.

 is also pretty special linguistically.
 Significantly, 0.8% of its residents five years old and above primarily speak Native American languages at home.
 While this may seem like a small percentage, it is higher than 96.6% of the neighborhoods in America.